 - grant Spokane Parks and Recreation reciprocal parking and access easements and transfer RCO restrictions of approximately 68,528 square feet of KXLY property (shown in blue on map).
 The area in blue will provide additional shared parking spaces for the sports complex and development.
 The easement will be non-exclusive perpetual parking and access, and KXLY will be responsible for maintenance.

-Download the Master Plan Display Board (PDF 2.1 MB)
+Download the first version of the Master Plan Display Board (PDF 2.1 MB)

 - Increased parking at the complex – 54 additional stalls (there are currently 88, will be 142 stalls)